 Heavy & dense

-Don’t worry if you’re the type of person who needs a hearty breakfast.
-That’s completely fine for Vata dosha types.
-Specifically, root vegetable stirfrys and eggs with lots of ghee (or Ghruta) are grounding and will support your energy and fill you up.
+Eating a hearty breakfast is important for Vata dosha types.
+Specifically, root vegetable stirfrys and eggs with lots of ghee (or better yet, Ghruta) are grounding and will support your energy.

 Moist & oily

 Vata dosha types should avoid dry and stale meals, like plain toast.
 Instead, they should focus on making their foods moist and oily by incorporating lots of healthy fats, like ghee, olive oil, and sesame oil.

 Vatas benefit from sweet, sour, and salty flavors and should minimize bitter, astringent and pungent tastes (e.g. bitter leafy greens, legumes, and spicy foods).